We practice in transactions at the nexus of the traditional music industry, content based technology and public policy.

 Chris founded the firm in Los Angeles in 2005 and moved the firm to Austin in 2011.
 Chris divides his time between advising creators in the music industry, representing both innovative music tech startups and mature technology companies, and addressing public policy.

-Chris has testified on artist rights issues at the UK Parliament, briefed the National Association of Attorneys General about brand sponsored piracy, spoken at Congressional seminars (most recently the symposium on moral rights hosted by the U.S. Copyright Office and George Mason University's Scalia School of Law) and lectured at law schools and business schools in the US and Canada on music-tech issues and artist rights.
+Chris has testified on artist rights issues at the UK Parliament, briefed the National Association of Attorneys General about brand sponsored piracy, spoken at Congressional seminars (most recently the symposium on moral rights hosted by the U.S. Copyright Office and George Mason University's Scalia School of Law) and lectures at law schools and business schools in the US and Canada on music-tech issues and artist rights.
 He was the founding chair of the Austin-Toronto Music City Trade Alliance, a cooperative effort of the Austin and Toronto city councils to promote commercial music business trade between the U.S. and Canada.
 He serves on the Industry Advisory Council for the UCLA Center for Music Innovation at the UCLA Herb Alpert School of Music.
 In 2005, Chris was elected as a fellow of the World Technology Network.
 He received the 2016 Texas Star Award from the State Bar of Texas.

 copyright1 [at] musictechpolicy [dot com]